-The Phase Rotation process allows you to apply a phase rotation to the volume data.
+The Phase Rotation process applies a phase rotation to volumes.

 Phase rotation of values other than 0 or 180 degrees is computationally-intensive.
 The resulting output volume may be very slow to use, particularly when viewing time-slices and amplitude extractions.
 To avoid performance issues, export the result volume to dugio format (see Exporting a Volume to DUG I/O) and use it instead.

 Create a phase rotation process

 - In the Control Panel, open the Process tab.

 - At the tab header, click the Add icon and select New Process.